 A family in crisis

-Most of the South African participants were English speaking who belonged to the predominantly English units.
-On the other hand, the permanent force was largely staffed with Afrikaans speaking members.
+Most of the South African participants were English-speaking who belonged to the predominantly English units.
+On the other hand, the permanent force was largely staffed with Afrikaans-speaking members.
 As such, there was a clear bifurcation of the Union Defence Force.

 How did this affect my family?
-Well, my maternal grandmother was Afrikaans who as a child only spoke Afrikaans and Xhosa whereas my maternal grandfather could only speak English.
-Love overcame all the odds and they got married.
+Well, my maternal grandmother was Afrikaans who as a child only spoke Afrikaans and Xhosa whereas my maternal grandfather could only speak English; love overcame all the odds and they got married.
 As my grandmother’s family lived in the Middleburg District, they would spend their Christmas holidays with their sister [my grandmother] in Port Elizabeth.
 Being staunch right wingers, they supported Germany in her quest to defeat the Allies and Britain in particular.
-One can appreciate their animus against the English given their defeat by them in the Boer War.
+One can appreciate their animus against the English, given their defeat by them in the Boer War.
 However they did not pay heed to the social custom of not denigrating one’s hosts views.
 They openly listened to Radio Zeesen, the German radio station broadcasting Nazi propaganda in Afrikaans.
-It strains credulity that my grandmother would not take exception to unflattering descriptions of the Allies and their solemn desire that they are defeated.
+It strains credulity that my grandmother would not take exception to unflattering descriptions of the Allies and their solemn desire that they be defeated.
 With her four sons “up North” fighting for the British, how was my grandmother to react.
 Her siblings’ behaviour was beyond the pale.
 The family was riven into two in perpetuity.

 For the Afrikaners, May 1948 was payback time.
-Squarely in their sights was the UDF with its English traditions and rank structure let alone non-PC names such as the Imperial Light Horse.
+Squarely in their sights was the UDF with its English traditions and rank structure, let alone non-PC names such as the Imperial Light Horse.

 Enter Brigadier Eric Ponsonby Hartshorn aka Scrubbs

 In the succeeding decades, the events covered by the period up to 1950 have largely remained unspoken and undocumented.
-As youngsters my parents might make mention of the family schism or what happened with the UDF, but it remained largely unspoken as the English speaking South Africans were fixated on making money and as they had only meagre influence on political and other events, deferred to Afrikaner hegemony.
+As youngsters my parents might make mention of the family schism or what happened with the UDF, but it remained largely unspoken as the English-speaking South Africans were fixated on making money and as they had only meagre influence on political and other events, deferred to Afrikaner hegemony.

-Having largely forgotten the controversy about the emasculation of the English speakers within the UDF over half a century ago, an event occurred which brought them to the forefront of my consciousness once again.
+Having largely forgotten the controversy about the emasculation of the English-speakers within the UDF over half a century ago, an event occurred which brought them to the forefront of my consciousness once again.
 A friend lent me a book entitled Avenge Tobruk in which the author, Hartshorn laments the culpability placed upon General Klopper for the Allies’ defeat at Tobruk.
 This was particularly galling for the Australians as their forces had previously held out against the Axis forces during the 241-day siege of Tobruk.

 In this book Hartshorn sets the facts to rights and places the blame squarely on the lack of prior preparation of the defences.
-The last minute decision to enter Tobruk had meant that the Allies under Klopper were ill-prepared to withstand a German onslaught.
+The last-minute decision to enter Tobruk had meant that the Allies under Klopper were ill-prepared to withstand a German onslaught.

 C’est la vie.
 In spite of Hartshorn’s remonstrations to the contrary, the common refrain will also be that it was the South African’s fault.
 In spite of compelling evidence to the contrary such as the fact that the Royal Navy had declined to support another siege, General Klopper would forever form part of the roadkill of war